CloudCannon/Academy/_posts/2017-02-06-string-filters-in-liquid.md

 ---
 ## Introduction

 Liquid string filters allow us to modify string variables.
-In this example we having a `heading` variable in front matter we're outputting as an `h2`.
+In this example we have a `heading` variable in front matter we're outputting as an `h2`:

 {% raw %}
 ~~~html